saransakthivel/AR_360-Augmented-Reality/README.md

 module of the project is going to be developed in Unity and Vuforia software.
 3D modules are to be designed in Maya software or Blender3D.
 ## Students
-1.Saran Sakthivel
+1. Saran Sakthivel
-2.Mukil Selvaraj
+2. Mukil Selvaraj
-3.Karanraj Velraj
+3. Karanraj Velraj
 ## Software Requirements
 1. Unity 3D
 2. Maya 3D